ilmdev0/ilm_dev/content/My Pins/Savonia University of Applied Sciences.md

 ## Savonia University of Applied Sciences

 I sit for entrance exam in earlier 2020.
-After a few month later.
+After a few month.